 The Commonwealth Government's medicinal cannabis policy now allows doctors to prescribe medicinal cannabis products to their patients.

-Prescribing medicinal cannabis products follows the same requirements as all other pharmaceutical medicines, but the process will vary depending the type of product, whether it is an approved medicine registered on the Australian Register of Therapeutic Goods (ARTG), and the patient category.
+Prescribing medicinal cannabis products in Victoria follows the same requirements as all other pharmaceutical medicines, but the process will vary depending on the type of product and whether it is an approved medicine registered on the Australian Register of Therapeutic Goods (ARTG).

 Learn more about prescribing medicinal cannabis.

-If the medicinal cannabis product is also a schedule 8 controlled drug, then a Victorian Schedule 8 treatment permit will also usually be required.
+If the medicinal cannabis product is also a schedule 8 controlled drug (containing >2% THC), then a Victorian Schedule 8 treatment permit may be required.
 However, no schedule 8 treatment permit is required for patients that are classified as receiving palliative care.

 A list of Australian licensed manufacturers, suppliers and products available can be found on the Office of Drug Control (ODC) website.